 Oxy-Acetylene Welding of Cast Iron

-The welding of cast iron with the oxy-acetylene flame is comparatively easy, if attention is paid to some simple rules.
-The cast iron in common use is known as. “gray;” it is quite soft, easily machined and has a lower melting point than wrought iron or steel.
+Oxy-acetylene welding of cast iron is comparatively easy, if attention is paid to some simple rules.
+The cast iron in common use is known as “gray;” it is quite soft, easily machined and has a lower melting point than wrought iron or steel.
 It contains two kinds of carbon, combined and graphitic.
 If we change the graphitic into combined, we have white cast iron, which is extremely hard, very brittle and practically impossible to machine.
 Because of certain chemical actions which take place when cast iron is melted, we may obtain a very brittle weld in this manner unless we pay strict attention to ALL of the following requirements:

 - Heat or cool slowly

 We have already learned the value of preheating to overcome the ill effects of expansion and contraction.
 Preheating is also an economical factor, since oxygen and acetylene are more costly than ordinary means of heating, and with cast iron it is essential that it be carefully heated and as carefully cooled to prevent hardening.

 The casting to be welded should be beveled.

 If entirely broken through and the ends are free to move, we should slightly separate the edges before we start welding to allow for contraction.
 This separation, if we have properly chamfered the break, will be quite short-about l/32nd of an inch will be found about correct.

 The utmost care should be exercised in preparation and in setting the article up to prevent its moving while it is being welded.
 Since we have a comparatively light edge from beveling, it is advisable to flow the metal together at this spot, “Tacking” it, as it is called in the welding shop.